 Eligible candidates must submit an application via Uversity’s online system by 1st April 2019 with the following information:

 - biographical / contact details

-- details of education and employment to date
+- details of your education to date

 - a motivation statement of maximum 500 words